-Have you ever written a report?
-What was it for?

-For what reasons do people write reports?

-Put Ss in pairs to discuss the questions.
+Write the following questions on the board:Have you ever written a report?
+What was it for?For what reasons do people write reports?Put Ss in pairs to discuss the questions.
 When they have finished, elicit a few answers and have a brief class discussion.

-- 1 Write work to live or live to work on the board and check understanding (work to live = working so that you can have a better life; live to work = your life centres around your work).
+1 Write work to live or live to work on the board and check understanding (work to live = working so that you can have a better life; live to work = your life centres around your work).
 Ss discuss the questions in pairs.
-When they have finished, elicit Ss' ideas and have a brief class discussion. - 2a Explain that the information in the texts is about the possibility of a four-day working week.
+When they have finished, elicit Ss' ideas and have a brief class discussion.

+2a Explain that the information in the texts is about the possibility of a four-day working week.
 Give Ss a few minutes to read them quickly and note down the arguments for and against.
-Don't give any answers yet. - b Ss compare their lists in pairs and discuss the information in the texts.
-Check the answer to Ex 2a with the class and write the arguments in note form on the board in two columns for and against.
+Don't give any answers yet.

+b Ss compare their lists in pairs and discuss the information in the texts.
+Check the answer to Ex 2a with the class and write the arguments in note form on the board in two columns - for and against.
 Elicit which information the Ss found interesting or surprising.

-For:
+Answers: For:

-leads to an increase in productivity

-staff have more energy and focus

-most staff (and customers) in favour of the idea

-less time and money spent on recruitment and training

-lower staff turnover

-fewer sick days
+leads to an increase in productivity staff have more energy and focus most staff (and customers) in favour of the idea less time and money spent on recruitment and training lower staff turnover fewer sick days for - as a limited trial; it is stated in the Conclusions and recommendations section.

-Against:

-increased productivity may not last might not suit customers
+Against: increased productivity may not last might not suit customers